-Pet store often say that 10 or 20-gallon (80 liters) tank will be a good choice for this fish.
+Pet stores often say that a 10 or 20-gallon (80 liters) tank will be a good choice for this fish.
 This is wrong.
 Chinese Algae Eater will easily outgrow these tanks in 4 – 6 months!

 Temperature: The optimal temperature range for this species is in the range of 74 °F to 80 °F (23 °C to 27 °C).

-pH: Chinese Algae Eaters are pretty hardy and can tolerate pH range between 6.0 – 8.0.
+pH: Chinese Algae Eaters are pretty hardy and can tolerate a pH range between 6.0 – 8.0.

 Hardness: Water hardness value should be in the range of 5 – 20 dGH.